markshannon/pep622-critique/README.md

 ### Undefined semantics

+#### Undefined order of execution

+PEP 622 states:

+> This is not the only possible strategy, nor is it necessarily the best.
+For example, the instance
+> checks could be memoized, especially if there are multiple instances of the same class type but
+> with different arguments in a single match statement.
+It is also theoretically possible for a
+> future implementation to process case clauses or sub-patterns in parallel using a decision tree
+> rather than testing them one by one.

+This is a backward step for Python.
+Python has strict evaluation order.
+For example, care is taken to ensure that keys are evaluated  before values in `dict` literals.
+It would be a shame to throw that away.

+#### Undefined assignments

 PEP 622 states:

 > User code including a match statement should not rely on the bindings being made for a failed match,